 4. All white

-Okay, I have to admit that sometimes this can feel a little hum-drum, but I also completely understand the urge to go with an all-white palette.
-It’s as timeless as you can get!
-You can keep it from feeling boring by putting lots of textured greenery into floral arrangements, and consider a little bit of color (Wedding Kate chose a beautiful shade of crystal blue for this gorgeous spring wedding at the Bacara).
+Okay, sometimes this can feel a little hum-drum, but an all-white palette is as timeless as you can get!
+Keep it from feeling boring by putting lots of textured greenery into floral arrangements, and consider a little bit of color (Wedding Kate chose a beautiful shade of crystal blue for this gorgeous spring wedding at the Bacara).
 When it comes to white, texture is your friend.

 5. Black + white + emerald